Svetitskhoveli Cathedral: Medieval and modern

-Svetitskhoveli Cathedral, originally built in the 4th century, has been damaged several times during history, notably by the invasions of Arabs, Persians and Timurids, and latterly during Russian subjugation and the Soviet period.
-The building has also been damaged by earthquakes.
+Svetitskhoveli Cathedral, originally built in the 4th century, has been damaged several times throughout history, notably by Arabs, Persians, Timurids, and later during Russian rule and the Soviet period.
+The building has also suffered damage from earthquakes.

-The present Svetitskhoveli Cathedral was built between 1010 and 1029 by the architect Arsukidze, at the invitation of the Catholicos Melchizedek I of Georgia.
-The king of Georgia at that time was Giorgi I (George I).
+The present Svetitskhoveli Cathedral was constructed between 1010 and 1029 by the architect Arsukidze, at the invitation of the Catholicos Melchizedek I of Georgia.
+The king of Georgia at that time was Giorgi I.

-A notable reconstruction was carried out at the end of 14th century after it was destroyed by Tamerlane.
-The next large renovation came in the beginning of 15th, when the current dome was built, being subsequently renovated again in the middle of 17th century.
+A notable reconstruction was carried out at the end of the 14th century after it was destroyed by Tamerlane.
+The next major renovation occurred at the beginning of the 15th century, when the current dome was built, and it was subsequently renovated again in the mid-17th century.

-During the restoration of 1970-71 which was presided over by Vakhtang Tsintsadze, the base of the basilica built in the late 5th century by King Vakhtang Gorgasali after St. Nino's original church was found.
-During the early years of Georgian church building, the basilica was the dominant type of the Georgian church architecture before the crossed-dome style emerged.
+During the 1970–71 restoration, presided over by Vakhtang Tsintsadze, the base of the basilica built in the late 5th century by King Vakhtang Gorgasali after St. Nino's original church was discovered.
+During the early years of Georgian church construction, the basilica was the dominant type of Georgian church architecture before the crossed-dome style emerged.

-The cathedral is surrounded by a defensive wall, built of stone and brick during the reign of King Erekle II (Heraclius) in 1787.

-In the beginning of 1830s the cathedral was visited by the Russian Emperor.
-In connection with this, the portal galleries, surrounding the church from the north, west and south, which had been in unsatisfactory condition, were demolished.
+The cathedral is surrounded by a defensive wall built of stone and brick during the reign of King Erekle II in 1787.
+In the early 1830s, the cathedral was visited by the Russian Emperor.
+In connection with this visit, the portal galleries surrounding the church on the north, west, and south, which had been in poor condition, were demolished.

-Archaeological expeditions in 1963 found the 11th century house of the Patriarch at the southern part of the wall.
-Inside the church yard, the remains of the two-story palace of Patriarch Anton II were found.
+Archaeological expeditions in 1963 discovered the 11th-century house of the Patriarch at the southern part of the wall.
+Inside the churchyard, the remains of the two-story palace of Patriarch Anton II were found.